Brick7Face/psychiatric-guide-app/README.md

 Algorithms available are those specified in the Prescribing Pocket Guide 2012; specifically, treatment options for depression, bipolar depressed, and bipolar manic disorders.
 The steps and order are available through the site; however, if new algorithms need to be added or steps manipulated, it is assumed that the developers would do this.
 Adding the option for a prescriber to do this was outside of the scope of this project, and so the software would come preconfigured with the necessary algorithms for a prescriber.
 However, editing objects that would require frequent updating is available to the client through the admin site, which simply requires the correct credentials.
 This particular design decision was specified by the client while developing this project.

 Additionally, programming practices used while developing took the [Cerner compatible practices](https://fhir.cerner.com/millennium/dstu2/) into account.
+The app is being submitted to Cerner for official review as well.

 ### 3.3.2 Class diagram for prescriber - patient relationship
 ![Class Diagram](images/Class-Diagram.png)